lacns/lacns.github.io/README.md

-# test site Lab website for the Language and Computation in Neural Systems Group
+# Testing place for website Language and Computation in Neural Systems